 A Brief History of Hospice Care

-In tribal and the pre-Christian era (PreHistory-500AD) when there was a life threatening illness the community as a group responded because death often posed a direct threat to entire community.
+In tribal and the pre-Christian era (PreHistory-500AD) when there was a life-threatening illness the community as a group responded because death often posed a direct threat to the entire community.
 As individuals worked for the common good of the group when an individual was sick or had sustained an injury requiring care then their family and the group would support the individual.
-Of course there was also superstition, so in some societies the ill person would be excluded from the group and left to die on their own or supported by a close loved one.
+Of course, there was also superstition, so in some societies, the ill person would be excluded from the group and left to die on their own or supported by a close loved one.
 Often one special person would be given the role of ‘medicine’ woman or man.
 These people were said to have healing powers and were thought to be most closely in touch with the higher powers of gods and spirits.

 – death rates for mother and child extremely high